Configure accounts for Microsoft Teams Rooms

 Read this topic to learn about Microsoft Teams Rooms and how it integrates with Exchange and Skype for Business.

 This topic introduces how to create accounts used by Microsoft Teams Rooms in Microsoft Exchange and Skype for Business.
 Deployment instructions for Microsoft Teams Rooms devices is covered in Configure a Microsoft Teams Rooms console.
 Your infrastructure will likely fall into one of the following configurations:

-Online deployment: Your organization's environment is deployed entirely on Office 365.
-For more information, see Deploy Microsoft Teams Rooms with Office 365.
+Online deployment: Your organization's environment is deployed entirely on Microsoft 365 or Office 365.
+For more information, see Deploy Microsoft Teams Rooms with Microsoft 365 or Office 365.

 On-premises deployment: Your organization has servers that it controls, where Active Directory, Exchange, and Skype for Business Server are hosted.
 For more information, see Deploy Microsoft Teams Rooms with Skype for Business Server

-Hybrid deployments: Your organization has a mix of services, with some hosted on premises and some hosted online through Office 365.
+Hybrid deployments: Your organization has a mix of services, with some hosted on premises and some hosted online through Microsoft 365 or Office 365.
 With Microsoft Teams Rooms, the following hybrid scenarios are supported: